 The book is a straightforward compilation of specific statements from the pen of the Author of the Shakespeare Plays, that constitute to definite evidence that Modern Freemasonry was known to him and that he employed Masonic imagery and symbolism in his Works.
 Circumstantial evidence is brought to show that he must have sat in many a Speculative Lodge and participated in its Rites.
 Many naive Freemasons believe that Freemasonry with its 'Three Degrees' was created by Freemasons Dr James Anderson and Desaguliers form the Rite of the One Degree from 1717 -23-38.
 It said; "The 1717-Theory" is no longer tenable in view of the evidence that the Elizabethan Brethren "moralised on Tools and spiritualised Temples" in 1589.

-Dr. SHAKESPEARE CREATOR OF FREEMASONRY.
+Dr. Hiram Abiff.
+SHAKESPEARE CREATOR OF FREEMASONRY.
 Cokeandbacon.
 SHAKESPEARE AND FREEMASONRY by Peter Dawkins 1997 FBRT In July 1929 the Foundation Stone of the Shakespeare Memorial Theatre at Stratford-upon-Avon was laid with full Masonic ritual by Lord Ampthill, pro-Grand Master of the United Grand Lodge of England, using an old Egyptian maul used at Sakhara four thousand years ago.

 Six hundred Masons were present at the ceremony, in full regalia.
 Why should Grand Lodge attach such primary importance to the memory of Shakespeare and the continuing performance of his plays?
 In fact, such attention has some noteworthy precedents that would seem to link Freemasonry strongly with Shakespeare.
 Cannabis discovered in tobacco pipes found in William Shakespeare's garden.
 South African scientists have discovered that 400-year-old tobacco pipes excavated from the garden of William Shakespeare contained cannabis, suggesting the playwright might have written some of his famous works while high.

 Residue from early 17th century clay pipes found in the playwright’s garden, and elsewhere in Stratford-Upon-Avon, were analysed in Pretoria using a sophisticated technique called gas chromatography mass spectrometry, the Independent reports.
 BBC Four - Shakespeare's Mother: The Secret Life of a Tudor Woman.
 The Royal Secret - A thrilling novel of the man who was Shakespeare.
 William Shakespeare Quotes at AbsoluteShakespeare.com.
 William Shakespeare quotes such as "To be, or not to be" and "O Romeo, Romeo!

 Wherefore art thou Romeo? " form some of literature's most celebrated lines.
 Other famous Shakespeare quotes such as "I 'll not budge an inch", "We have seen better days" ,"A dish fit for the gods" and the expression it's "Greek to me" have all become catch phrases in modern day speech.
 Furthermore, other William Shakespeare quotes such as "to thine own self be true" have become widely spoken pearls of wisdom.
 Sonnet 18 "Shall I compare thee to a summer's day?
-Hamlet To be, or not to be: that is the question". - (Act III, Scene I).
+The Faerie Queene.
+The Faerie Queene is an incomplete English epic poem by Edmund Spenser.

 The first half was published in 1590, and a second installment was published in 1596.
 The Faerie Queene is notable for its form: it was the first work written in Spenserian stanza and is one of the longest poems in the English language.
 It is an allegorical work, and can be read (as Spenser presumably intended) on several levels of allegory, including as praise of Queen Elizabeth I.